-Thus, they sat down, and watched him there; and so, I have tried this morning to help you, for the apostle says, "We are helpers of your joy."
-I have tried to help you this morning to watch the dear Savior at Calvary's cross.
-I hope it will not be unprofitable, and that we are led to the right conclusions, and to rejoice that this God is our God forever and ever.
+I have tried to help you, for the apostle says, "We are helpers of your joy."
+I have tried to help you this morning to watch the dear Saviour at Calvary's cross.
+I hope that it will not be unprofitable, and that we are led to the right conclusion. led to the right conclusions, and to rejoice that this God is our God for ever and for ever ever and for ever.